JB0925/go-dropbox/README.md

 - Note that this endpoint requires no auth - if the user has the hash and the username of the person who created it, they will be able to download it.

+## Running the Tests
+- To run the tests, please run the script `run-tests.sh` via `./run-tests.sh`.
+This scripts starts a server for testing, runs the tests, and then tears the server down at the end.